JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Data Use Agreement** - A contractual agreement that establishes who is permitted to use and a dataset, the permitted uses of the dataset, as well as the responsibilities of the users of the dataset.
 The most typical consideration of a DUA is the protection of protected health data, but such agreements can be used in a variety of situations where the exchange of data is necessary.

+**Documentation** - Recorded information that is used to describe or explain something.

+**Experimental Protocols** - A document, analagous to an SOP, that provides the precise steps needed to complete a research-related procedure.

 **FAIR Guiding Principles \-** A set of guiding principles initially developed to describe the desired characteristics of data-related infrastructure to facilitate the discovery and re-use of data assets by computational tools (i.e. machine readability).
 The term has now come to be used generally to refer to datasets that are not only available, but available in a *usable* form.

 * **Findable \-** The dataset should be discoverable.